-- 14. (1) The Council must pay a monthly transport allowance of N\$300 to every permanent staff member, except those staff members who benefits from the motor vehicle allowance. - (2) The transport allowance is linked to the salary of a staff member and will be reduced proportionately against any leave taken without remuneration.
+14. (1) The Council must pay a monthly transport allowance of N\$300 to every permanent staff member, except for staff members who benefits from the motor vehicle allowance referred to in rule 13.

+(2) The transport allowance is linked to the salary of a staff member and is to be reduced proportionately against any leave taken without remuneration.

-- (3) The transport allowance is taxable but the Council may not deduct pension from such allowance. - (4) The transport allowance forms part of the calculation of leave gratuity.
+(3) The transport allowance is taxable but the Council may not deduct pension from the allowance.

+(4) The transport allowance forms part of the calculation of leave gratuity